Final NRC out in Assam, nearly 2 million stare at uncertain

 The final list was published at 10 am and the hard copies of the Supplementary List of Inclusions are available for public viewing at the NRC Seva Kendras (NSK), offices of the deputy commissioner and offices of the Circle Officer during office hours, a statement by the NRC authority said.
 Hundreds of people began thronging these offices soon after the list was released, with some returning home happy and some disappointed.

 The ruling BJP and opposition Congress, besides the All Assam Students Union said they were dissatisfied with the final citizenship roll.
-Ramen Deka, a former BJP MP from Mangaldoi, said a large number of illegal Muslim migrants from Bangladesh had made the cut, while many indigenous people were left out.
+Ramen Deka, the BJP MP from Mangaldoi, said a large number of illegal Muslim migrants from Bangladesh had made the cut, while many indigenous people were left out.

 "We are not at all happy.
 A large number of Bangladeshi Muslims have been enlisted, while genuine Indian citizens have been left out.
 The exercise was conducted under the supervision of the Supreme Court but the document is not up to the mark," he said.
 Abdul Khaleque, the Congress lawmaker from Barpeta, said he was "not fully satisfied".